 What are the core B2B GTM motions?

-In the B2B space, there are three common GTM motions: product-led, sales-led, and hybrid motions.
+In the B2B space, generally there are three common GTM motions: product-led, sales-led, and hybrid motions.
 Each approach caters to different types of products and customers, and each has its benefits and setbacks.

 - Product-Led GTM: This motion focuses on the product being the primary driver for customer acquisition.
 Customers engage with the product firsthand through "freemium" setups, trials, or other forms of low-friction entry.